nota9x/StarryBio/SECURITY.md

 ## Reporting a Vulnerability

 Please do **not** report security vulnerabilities through public GitHub issues.
-Instead, we ask that you report them privately to ensure the security of our users.

-### **How to Report**
+### **Preferred Method: GitHub Private Vulnerability Report**

-Please send an email to **security@a9x.pro** with the details of the potential vulnerability.
+We prefer to receive vulnerability reports via GitHub's private reporting feature.
+This ensures the report is delivered directly to the maintainers securely.

+1. Navigate to the **[Security Tab](https://github.com/nota9x/StarryBio/security)** on the StarryBio repository.
+2. Click on **"Report a vulnerability"**.
+3. Fill out the form with as much detail as possible, following the template below.

+### **Alternative Method: Email**

+If you are unable to use GitHub's private reporting for any reason, you may send your report via email to **security@a9x.pro**.

+### **Reporting Template**

-To help us assess the issue as quickly as possible, please use the following template for your report:
+Whichever method you use, please include the following information to help us assess the issue as quickly as possible:

 ```markdown
 **Subject: Security Vulnerability in StarryBio**